 - Guardians of the Galaxy: Mission BREAKOUT! – Only slightly behind Incredicoaster, I’d FastPass this in the afternoon assuming there were still some available.
 While I miss Tower of Tower, Mission BREAKOUT! is a lot of fun.
 The line does move fast if you have to go stand-by.
 Again, if it’s really hot then skip this one in favor of Grizzly River Run.

 - Toy Story Midway Mania – A very fun attraction with wait times that ebb and flow.
 I’d FastPass this in the afternoon to skip the outdoor line (much like California Screamin (or Incredicoaster).
 If the line is under 30 minutes though, just stand-by and get a repeat FastPass elsewhere.

 - Grizzly River Run – This is the wildcard.
 I love this attraction, as it’s much better than your average river rapids theme park attraction.
 If the weather is less than 80 or 85 degrees then the line isn’t terrible.
-But, if it is then this attraction would jump up to number 3 in my rankings.
+But, if it is then this attraction would jump up to number 3 or 4 in my rankings.

 - Goofy’s Sky School – I don’t like this one but I guess if nothing else is available and you’re in the area then FastPass it if the wait is over 15 minutes long.